 It is important for claimant to arrive at least 30 minutes before the hearing.
 This is to give claimant and counsel a chance to view, (by computer usually), the medical evidence received into the file before the hearing starts.
 Any evidence submitted by counsel that may be missing from the record can be pointed out and then offered in the interval before testimony begins, for the Judge’s review.
 Any objections to evidence submitted into the record from other sources can also be made known to the Judge before the testimony begins and can be discussed.
 It is important that claimant and his attorney undertake this review to make sure the record is accurate and up to date before the ALJ uses it to decide after the hearing.

-What Should I Wear To My Social Security Disability Hearing?
+What Should I Wear To My Social Security Hearing?

 The claimant should dress appropriately for the hearing.
 Casual clothing is permitted, but claimant should not dress as if he were heading for a day at the beach or getting ready to clean the garage.
 Witnesses for claimant should follow the same guidelines.

-Can I Bring Notes with Me to Use During the Hearing?
+Can I Bring Notes with Me to Use During the SSA Disability Hearing?

 While claimant may take notes during the private preparation with his attorney, generally notes cannot be used by claimant during the hearing.
-If the disability claimed severely affects claimant’s ability to recall facts, the attorney can ask for permission to have claimant use his notes.
+If the disability claimed severely affects claimant’s ability to recall facts, the attorney can ask permission for claimant to use notes.
 The notes must be shared with the ALJ and any experts when this occurs.
-It is helpful to bring a list of medications to the hearing to hand to the Judge if it was not already uploaded to the file.
+It is helpful to bring a list of medications to hand to the Judge if it was not already uploaded to the file.
 The list should indicate daily dosage, strength and conditions the medication treats.
 These medications may have side effects that bear on ability to work.

-Can I Take a Break During My Social Security Disability Hearing?
+Can I Take a Break During My SSA Disability Hearing?

-Generally, breaks are not permitted during a Social Security Disability Hearing for several reasons, including the amount of time allocated for your hearing.
+Generally, breaks are not permitted during an SSA Disability Hearing for several reasons, including the amount of time allocated for your hearing.
 However, if a medical emergency occurs during the hearing, the Administrative law judge will stop the hearing to address the emergency.
 Many times, a Social Security Disability Claimant may be in too much pain, to stay seated for the entire hearing.
-You are allowed to stand, or adjust your position, to relieve the pain that you may experience during the hearing.
+You are allowed to stand, or adjust your position, to relieve the pain that you may experience during the SSA hearing.

 Is the Courtroom Like Those Shown on T.V.
 Legal Shows?

 The courtroom is usually smaller and less elaborate than what you see on T.V. courtroom dramas.
 The Judge does sit up higher than the rest of the room, behind the “bench” like on TV.
 Counsel and claimant sit at a long table set in front of the bench by about 9-10 feet.
 There are microphones and recording devices on the table.
+The hearing is recorded and you may ask for a copy of the recording.
 There is generally no “witness stand” like seen on T.V. however.
-The claimant is questioned at the table where he sits with counsel and so are witnesses.
-Social Security Disability is supposed to be non-adversarial, meaning there is no prosecutor there to grill the claimant like a party in an injury case or criminal case as seen on T.V.
+The claimant and witnesses answer questions at the table where they sit with counsel.
+Social Security Disability is supposed to be non-adversarial.
+That means there is no prosecutor there to grill claimants as seen on T.V.
 It is more of a fact-finding mission in the courtroom.
 The claimant and any witnesses do get sworn in and do testify under oath like in a regular courtroom.
 Questions should be answered clearly and to the point.

 Who Else Besides Me and My Witnesses Will Be in the Courtroom to Testify?